 The medicinal product was not marketed anywhere worldwide for Acanthamoeba keratitis or designated as an orphan medicinal product elsewhere for this condition, at the time of submission.

-In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted a positive opinion on 7 April 2005 recommending the granting of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 7 April 2005 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria:

 - the seriousness of the condition;